akhilrajmailbox/AWS-GuestBook/README.md

 configure aws-auth-cm.yaml in the cluster

 -Important-

+Replace the <ARN of instance role (not instance profile)> snippet with the NodeInstanceRole

 *Do not modify any other lines in this file.*

 ```
 apiVersion: v1